About the Committee

 relating to psychiatric trainees in Iraq.
 The post holder is also

 required to join (if not already a member) the Iraq Mental Health

 The committee meets four times a year and has

 dedicated administrative support at the College.
 The term of

-office for a trainee committee member is one year, renewable for
+office a committee member is 3 years, renewable once.

 Obituary for Dr Rizgar Amin

 Dr Rizkar Amin, 54, passed away on Monday 15 April 2013.

 Rizgar was born in 1958 in Koysinjaq (Erbil